|

 PDF and TEXT on High Speed internet connection, depending on your

 speed.
-Grabbing the TEXT files only, goes much faster.
+Grabbing the TEXT files only goes much faster.
 Unknown time

 If you must use a dialup connection, download one of our copies

 of tax regulations.
-PDF ~26.4MB, TEXT ~20.1MB
+PDF ~26.4MB, TEXT ~20.1MB.
+The PDF contains

-After the download is complete, check for missing files/ broken
+After the download is complete

-links.
-This is required only if compiling your own copy from the
+check for missing files/ broken links.
+This is required only if

-GPO.
+compiling your own copy from the GPO.
 (See http://whatistaxed.servehttp.com

-where you put your copy to read only.
-How?
-Right-click on the folder
+where you put your copy to read only to avoid unintentional changes.

-If you choose not to set these permissions, check your Recycle Bin
+performing searches.
+If you choose not to set these permissions,

-often for any files from the CFR directory that may need restoring.
+check your Recycle Bin often for any files from the CFR directory

-This will be evident when a familiar term is not repeating previous
+which may need to be restored.
+This will be evident when a familiar

-results. * Do not restore any files from your "Compare" folders,
+term is not repeating the previous results. * Do not restore any

-discussed in #4 below.
-Make a backup copy of your original because
+make a backup copy of your original because it's easy to spoil the

 -

-CFR : How to Search with Computer -
+CFR : How to Search

-Image.
-Done with Win 2000.
-Should be similar with 95, 98, ME, XP
+with 95, 98, ME, XP & Vista.

-B. Click on search.
+B. Click on Search.

 D. Click Search Now button, but be certain the correct folder is